Dikshaydv19/Hospitality-Analysis/README.md

 # Task:

-You are a data analyst who has been provided with sample data and a mock-up dashboard to work on the following task.
-You can download all relevant documents from the download section.
 # 1) Create the metrics according to the metric list.
 # 2)Create a dashboard according to the mock-up provided by stakeholders.
 # 3) Create relevant insights that are not provided in the metric list/mock-up dashboard.